-The Galician triathlete Pablo Dapena , which last weekend, got second place and the Slot for the IRONMAN 70.3 World Championship in the IM 70.3 Buenos Aires, will end the season this Sunday November 10 in the Cape Town Challenge.
+The Galician triathlete Pablo Dapena , who last weekend, got second place and the Slot for the IRONMAN 70.3 World Championship at IM 70.3 Buenos Aires, will finish the season this Sunday, November 10 at Cape Town Challenge.

-But he has almost not been able to go after an odyssey at the Buenos Aires airport
+But he was almost unable to go, after an odyssey at the Buenos Aires airport

-Pablo has been trapped in Buenos Aires since at the time of catching the flight to Cape Town, where this weekend he will play the Challenge, he was asked for the certificate of the Yellow Fever vaccine.
+Pablo has been trapped in Buenos Aires since when taking the flight to Cape Town, where this weekend he will play the Challenge, they asked him for the certificate of the Yellow Fever vaccine.

-In his social networks, Pablo has commented on everything that happened.
-He is currently in Cape Town, after almost 48 hours of travel but an odyssey has passed to achieve it, although as indicated in the publication, his bicycle has not yet arrived.
+On his social networks, Pablo has commented on everything that happened.
+He is currently in Cape Town after almost 48 hours of travel But he has gone through an odyssey to get it, although as indicated in the publication his bicycle has not yet arrived.

-"Sorry to all for not being very active these days in social networks but what does not happen to me at airports does not happen to anyone.
-After the happiness of having 2o in Buenos Aires I was looking forward to South Africa and very happy to see myself again competitive
+"Sorry everyone for not being very active these days on social networks but what does not happen to me at airports does not happen to anyone.
+After the happiness of having finished 2nd in Buenos Aires, I was looking forward to South Africa and very happy to be competitive again.

-My flight to Cape Town would be Buenos Aires - Sao Paulo - Johannesburg - Cape Town, but there it was ... it would be.
+My flight to Cape Town would be Buenos Aires - Sao Paulo - Johannesburg - Cape Town, but there it was ... in it.

-During check-in they tell me that I cannot fly if I do not present a card as I have been vaccinated with yellow fever ...
-That is, I had nothing.
+During check-in they tell me that I cannot fly if I do not present a card as I have been vaccinated with yellow fever… In other words, I had nothing.

-Given this impossibility of flying I start looking at options at the counter to fly to Cape Town via Madrid, but my card was blocked (I still don't know why I only made a payment at one of the most famous pizzerias in Buenos Aires).
+Given this impossibility of flying, I began to look at the counter options to fly to Cape Town via Madrid, but my card was blocked (I still don't know why I only made a payment at one of the most famous pizzerias in Buenos Aires).

 I do not wish anyone these moments of despair where you have nothing, no ticket or money.
-Fortunately I bought a ticket from @Iberia to Madrid online and the card worked
+Fortunately I bought a @Iberia ticket to Madrid online and the card worked

-By plane to Madrid the next step was to search for Cape Town, and I found Madrid - Zurich - Cape Town
+By plane to Madrid the next step was to search to go Cape Town, and I found Madrid - Zurich - Cape Town

-It was not easy, not easy because I did not know that the card was locked.
+It was not easy, not easy at all because of that I did not know that the card was blocked.

-Many calls to the bank, many failures to catch the bills, much despair and wanting to return home and send everything to take ...
+Many calls to the bank, many failures to catch the bills, much despair and wanting to return home and send to take everything for ...

 By the way the suitcases and the bike did not arrive to give a little more touch to the adventure.

-Shower, recover lost sleep and start moving a little are the priorities to be on the starting line Sunday with guarantee"
+Shower, recover the lost sleep and start to move a little are the priorities to be on the starting line on Sunday with a guarantee"